vinzentbeer/speml-dl-fingerprint/README.md

 - [ ] Baseline: Train for more episodes.
 Fix the first n layers and don't update them (keeps edge detection)
 - [ ] Embed fingerprint in the model
   - [ ] Update the fingerprinting method to create batches with normal dataset + watermark image!
 (Keeps accuracy  high)
   - [ ] Check transformer of image.
-Currently using imagenet transformer (Transfrom size, color normalization of the image)
+Currently using imagenet transformer (Transforms size, color normalization of the image)
 - [ ] Attack the watermarked model
   - [ ] Update the attack using the original dataset
 - [ ] Evaluate the model with and without watermarked